Feneck91/WorldGuardInteractExt/README.md

       #            extra information.
       #     Note : You must add color into text if the name / lore has color.
       #            See colors codes: https://minecraft.wiki/w/Formatting_codes
+      # If empty, search all material.
+If no material remove this entry.
       extinguish: [".+_SHOVEL"],
     },
     {